victorock/scaleio2-docker/README.md

 - Cloud/Virtualized Infrastructure

 The content of this repository implements ScaleIO Version 2.0 and requires systemd supportability.

 Tests were performed on CentOS 7.2 (Atomic).

 All the ScaleIO RPM packages are available for download from EMC Website <https://www.emc.com/getscaleio>.

-In order to facilitate the deployment/redeployment/build of ScaleIO containers, RPM packages were published in the repository: <https://dl.bintray.com/victorock/scaleio/centos/$releasever/x86_64/> (Ref: sio-base/config/bintray-victorock-scaleio).
+In order to facilitate the deployment/redeployment/build of ScaleIO containers, RPM packages were published in the repository: <https://dl.bintray.com/victorock/scaleio/centos/$releasever/x86_64/> (Ref: base/config/bintray-victorock-scaleio).

 *Disclaimer: This content doesn't gives you any rights/official support from EMC.
-So use it with caution.*
+Use with caution.*

-# Requirements
+## Requirements

 - Docker connectivity to the Host/Node/Scheduler.

-- The server were the Gateway container is deployed requires at least 3GB of Memory (Java Requirement).
+- The server where the Gateway container is deployed requires at least 3GB of Memory (Java Requirement).

 - The O.S where containers run must have systemd.